Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_llm_as_judge.md

 - `use_cache` (Boolean) Use the cache layer on the inference API
 - `wait_for_model` (Boolean) Wait for the model if it is not ready

+<a id="nestedatt--config--llm--model--options--service_tier_factor"></a>
+### Nested Schema for `config.llm.model.options.service_tier_factor`

+Optional:

+- `factor` (Number) Not Null
+- `tier` (String) A word matched case-insensitively as a substring of the vendor's reported service tier (e.g. 'priority', 'flex', or 'throughput' for Gemini/Vertex's PROVISIONED_THROUGHPUT).
+If several entries match, the longest (most specific) wins; array order doesn't matter.
+Configure 'priority' will also match 'fast' (whole word) as OpenAI returns either 'priority' or 'fast' for priority service tier.
+Not Null